showbizdudebeta/cheeseepedia/content/transcriptions/a-little-bit-of-80s.md

 **Chuck E. Cheese: (singing)**
 There is, just look around you and see it, I see you, Give me some of that rubix cube

-THANK YOU CHUCK E CHEESE FOR EVERYTHING

-I WII ALWAYSSSS LOVE YOU AVENGER CHUCK